raimannma/ValorantAPI/README.md

 ## Documentation

+### Hosted

+The documentation is hosted here: https://raimannma.github.io/ValorantAPI/

+### From Source

 After installing the package dependencies `pip install -r requirements.txt`, you can use the following commands to get the documentation:

     cd docs/ && make html